-When I mentioned a few days ago on our Facebook page that the best way to store fresh bread was in a cloth bag, I had no idea that so many of my readers would ask the logical question: “why?”
+When I mentioned on our Facebook page that the best way to store fresh crusty bread was in a cloth bag, I had no idea that so many of my readers would ask the logical question: “why?”
 When I started to type the short answer, I realized something.
 There is no short answer.

-Instead, there are several reasons why I believe that fabric provides the most hospitable environment for freshly baked bread.
+Instead, there are several reasons why fabric provides the most hospitable environment for freshly baked loaves of crusty bread.
 Those reasons are altogether simple and complex.
-The reason for my initial statement was the simplest of all: my friend Lisa from Fresh Eggs Daily had decided to treat me to one of her beautiful handmade linen bread bags.

 I enjoy making bread, especially during the winter months.
 During the long, cold winter here in New England I don’t need much encouragement to turn the oven on and commit to baking something for an hour or more.
 Bread provides me with the perfect excuse to do just that.
 Add in that it also provides fresh bread for my family to enjoy and you can see why I look forward to my cold weather bread baking.